 How to prepare for theory test?

 To prepare for the DVLA theory test, we recommend that you practise enough using most recent materials.
 Practise for the multiple-choice part with the multiple choice tests and don't forget to learn road signs.
 The second part is the Hazard perception test, also you can find practices from other websites.
-Our recommendation for the Hazard perception practice is the Theorytest.org which contains DVSA revision CGI hazard perception clips.
+One good option for the Hazard perception practice is the Theorytest.org -site which contains DVLA revision CGI hazard perception clips.
 Remember that you can't find anywhere from the web (or DVD) exactly same clips or multiple-choice questions which are presented in the official theory test.
 This change happened in 2012 and before that the actual questions were available online.
 For PCV licence, read more from the bus theory test page

 How to book your theory test?